ocstringham/oliverstringham/content/about/header/index.md

 <!-- this is a subheadline -->

 I'm a Data Scientist and Scientific Researcher with many interests and skills.
 Learn more about my [research interests](/research) and [publications](/publications).
+See my [blog](/blog) for coding tutorials and visualizations.

 Thanks for taking the time to view my website &#128512;.
 Please [contact](/contact) me with any questions or comments.